Soccera1/tweeta-desktop/docs/index.md

-# Tweetapus Desktop Documentation
+# Tweeta Desktop Documentation

-Welcome to the documentation for **Tweetapus Desktop**, a minimal GTK3 X11 client written in C for the Tweetapus social media platform.
+Welcome to the documentation for **Tweeta Desktop**, a minimal GTK3 X11 client written in C for the Tweetapus social media platform.

 ## Overview

-Tweetapus Desktop provides a lightweight, native experience for interacting with Tweetapus.
+Tweeta Desktop provides a lightweight, native experience for interacting with Tweetapus.
 It is designed to be fast, simple, and resource-efficient.

 ## Documentation Sections

-- [**Installation**](installation.md): How to build and install Tweetapus Desktop on your system.
+- [**Installation**](installation.md): How to build and install Tweeta Desktop on your system.
 - [**Usage**](usage.md): A guide on how to use the application and its features.
 - [**Architecture**](architecture.md): Information about the internal structure and technical implementation.
 - [**Development**](development.md): Information for developers, including testing and contributing.